-Below, I detail what we will discuss for each week.
-Under each week there are a set of "issues" that should direct your reading and your reflection paper (if you are scheduled to write for that week).
+Below, I detail what we will discuss for each class period.
+Under each sub-unit there are a set of "issues" that should direct your reading and your reflection paper (if you are scheduled to write for that week).
 Required readings are in bold font.
-I attempted to limit readings to 100 pages of text (not including reference lists), though I was more successful in some weeks than in others.
-I also included relevant, additional readings for the week in case you have "extra time" or are just "that into it," but mainly as a resource for when you revisit this syllabus in the years to come.
+I attempted to limit readings to 50 pages of text (not including reference lists), though I was more successful for some classes than for others.
+I also included relevant, additional readings for topics in case you have "extra time" or are just "that into it," but mainly as a resource for when you revisit this syllabus in the years to come.